BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 6. IBM Rational Integration Tester (formerly GreenHat)

-IBM Rational Integration Tester simplifies testing for SOA (service-oriented architecture) messaging and business process integration projects.
-You can create tests without scripting, either by recording existing system actions or based on requirements.
-Simply specify the data to send and what data you expect in return.
+IBM Rational Integration Tester simplifies testing for SOA messaging and business process integration projects.
+You can create tests without scripting by recording existing system behavior or building from requirements.
+Simply define the input data and the expected output.

-IBM also lets you make virtual services to remove dependencies and enable testing at any stage.
-These virtual services can be used with IBM Rational Test Virtualization Server to create flexible, on-demand test environments for all testing phases.
+IBM also supports virtual services to remove system dependencies.
+These can be used with the IBM Rational Test Virtualization Server to create flexible, on-demand test environments.

 Highlight Features:

-• Create, send, and receive messages for testing
+• Create, send, and receive messages for integration testing

 • Data-driven testing supported

-• Integrates well with other IBM DevOps solutions like IBM UrbanCode Deploy and IBM Jenkins to streamline the deployment and testing process.
+• Integrates with IBM DevOps tools like UrbanCode Deploy and IBM Jenkins

 7. Leapwork

-Leapwork is a no-code automation platform designed for test automation, process automation, and robotic process automation (RPA).
-It enables users to create automation workflows and test cases without the need for coding or scripting.
+Leapwork is a no-code automation platform built for test automation, process automation, and RPA.
+Users design automation workflows visually without any coding.

 Highlight Features: